 The East Midlands region covers Nottinghamshire, Derbyshire, Leicestershire, Lincolnshire, part of Buckinghamshire and part of Northamptonshire.

-Our next event is on Thursday 9 June at 6pm.
-The speaker is Stephen Coult, Chartered Surveyor and Chartered Town Planner with Browne Jacobson.
-Stephen is a specialist in compulsory purchase and compensation and will speak on:
+Our most recent event was in June on the use of compulsory purchase in support of nature conservation.
+Our speaker was Stephen Coult, Chartered Surveyor and Chartered Town Planner with Browne Jacobson.
+Stephen is a specialist in compulsory purchase and compensation.

 About our Group